 Spider veins are one of many telltale signs of aging.
 At Premier Vein Clinic in Westlake, Ohio, board-certified vascular surgeon David Naar, MD, uses advanced methods like sclerotherapy and thermal ablations therapy to clear your skin of the tiny webbed veins that can appear on its surface.
-To find out more about the causes behind spider veins and the available treatments for them, call Premier Vein Clinic, or book an appointment online today.
+To find out more about the causes behind spider veins and the available treatments for them, contact Premier Vein Clinic.

 Spider veins are tiny blood vessels visible on your skin’s surface.
 They can be red, blue, indigo, or purple.
 Their thin, twisted, and interconnected appearance can sometimes make them look like spider webs, hence the name.